oss-slu/oss.slu.github.io/docs/project_ispraak/about.md

 - **Type:** Web Application
 - **License:** [MIT](https://opensource.org/license/mit)

-## Users
+### User Guide

-The primary users of Ispraak are educators and students, each with distinct roles and interactions within the platform.
+The primary users of iSpraak are educators and students, each with distinct roles and interactions within the platform.

 #### Educators:
 * Create and manage language learning activities.